wee-slack/wee-slack/README.md

 If mouse mode is enabled, the default behavior when right-clicking on a message is to paste its id in the input.
 It can be used in `/reply`, `s/` substitution/deletion and in `+:emoji:` commands instead of a message number.
 It can also be used as an argument to the `/slack linkarchive` command.

-In cursor mode, the `M` key achieves the same result (memo: the default for weechat is to paste the message with `m`, `M` simply copies the id).
+In cursor mode, the `M` key achieves the same result (memo: the default for WeeChat is to paste the message with `m`, `M` simply copies the id).
 In addition, `R` will prepare a `/reply id` and `D` will delete the message (provided it's yours).
 `T` will open the thread associated to a message, equivalent to `/thread id` `L` will call the `/slack linkarchive` command behind the hood and paste it to the current input.

-Please see weechat's documentation about [how to use the cursor mode](https://weechat.org/files/doc/stable/weechat_user.en.html#key_bindings_cursor_context) or [adapt the bindings](https://weechat.org/files/doc/stable/weechat_user.en.html#command_weechat_key) to your preference.
+Please see WeeChat's documentation about [how to use the cursor mode](https://weechat.org/files/doc/stable/weechat_user.en.html#key_bindings_cursor_context) or [adapt the bindings](https://weechat.org/files/doc/stable/weechat_user.en.html#command_weechat_key) to your preference.

 Default key bindings:
 ```